hhkbob/irregular-wave-for-OpenFOAM-v5.x/README.md

 # irregular-wave-for-OpenFOAM-v5.x
 The irregular wave codes for OpenFOAM v5.x is based on the Airy's theory.
 The aim is achieved by combining multiple Airy waves together.

+The irregularWaveProperties should locate in the constant folder

 // All the examples are ran in the "tutorials/Multiphase/interFoam/laminar/wave"

 // The first validation-- only one component (The Airy wave)